Teaching homeschool math

 The Art of Problem Solving curriculum

-While most subjects at Great Books Homeschool are taught without formal textbooks and workbooks, we feel that math is best learned using a formal grade-by-grade curriculum.
+While many subjects can be taught without formal textbooks and workbooks, we feel that math is best learned using a formal grade-by-grade curriculum.
 Math requires more systematic teaching than other subjects, as presentation of new material assumes mastery of concepts taught previously.
 Math also requires substantial and consistent practice, something best provided by workbooks or problem sets matched to the textbooks being used.

 Great Books Homeschool uses the math curriculum produced by Art of Problem Solving for elementary through high school math.
 We chose Art of Problem Solving because of its thoroughness and rigour, and also because of its fun teaching approach.